rhildred/62541demo/README.md

 gcc -std=c99 -o server tutorial_server_firststeps.c -lopen62541
 ```

 Now to figure out what all of this means.
+I also want to do otel with this.
+I think that I need https://github.com/dorsal-lab/opentelemetry-c.